 Fiscal and Economic Impact

-The proposed changes will result in simplification and streamlining, updating and alignment with state and federal requirements, while maintaining equivalent environmental protection and stringency.
+The proposed rules will result in simplification and streamlining, updating and alignment with state and federal requirements, while maintaining equivalent environmental protection and stringency.
 Rule simplification and streamlining will likely result in efficiencies and avoidance of additional permitting costs for small sources.

 EPA determined that there would be no significant impact on small businesses when it exempted HFE-7300 from the definition of Volatile Organic Compounds.
-LRAPA’s adoption of this exemption would likely benefit businesses by reducing regulatory burden and allowing expanded use of a commercially valuable compound.
+In 20XX, LRAPA’s original analysis determined that LRAPA’s adoption of this exemption would like benefit businesses by reducing regulatory burden and allowing expanded use of a commercially valuable compound.

+In 2013, DEQ in consultation with LRAPA reevaluated the proposed rules and DEQ determined LRAPA’s original analysis is reasonable and still correct in light of events that have occurred since 20XX.

 Statement of Cost of Compliance